 To sum up the benefits, the community and social network built around the Medium platform can be definitely useful in getting your posts seen by a wider audience.
 As publishers, we are always concerned about growing our audience, and Medium can prove to be an excellent medium for many of us.

 Besides, interaction and collaboration with Medium’s community can only be possible by sharing the blogs on the platform.

-Hopefully, this can also inspire you to publish more if your posts get increased exposure and successful on the Medium’s powerful network.
+Hopefully, this can also inspire you to publish more if your posts get increased exposure and success on Medium’s powerful network.

 What do you think of this WordPress and Medium integration?
 Are you using it for any of your blogs?